 Personal profile

 Roberta is committed to exploring and celebrating "green" practices in the theatre industry.
 She was the Principal Investigator for the Transitioning to Sustainable Production across the UK Theatre Sector project (co-commissioned by the Creative Industries Policy and Evidence Centre and Arts Council England, 2022), researching in collaboration with the Royal Shakespeare Company, Theatre Alibi, and National Theatre of Scotland.
-She is currently a member of the Theatre Green Book's Production Committee.
+She is currently a member of the Theatre Green Book's Production Committee and chairs the International Advisory Panel for the Australian Research Council-funded project, "Culture for Climate: Harnessing Eco-Creativity to Transition Australia's Performing Arts to Environmental Sustainability".

 Championing and celebrating embodied knowledge at all stages of a research career, Roberta has written and spoken about and led workshops across the UK, in Canada and in Europe on practice-research methodologies.
 She was the founding co-Director of the AHRC-funded 3D3 Centre for Doctoral Training (a partnership between the Universities of Plymouth, Falmouth and West of England Bristol), which supported only practice-led research projects in digital art, design, culture and performance.
 Having supervised over 25 postgraduate research projects to successful completion, most of which were located at the disciplinary boundaries of performance, Roberta now supervises two PhD candidates at Royal Holloway.